Planning is the single most important step that impacts the success of a website design project. Unfortunately, it’s the one far too many businesses

 Building a website is like building a house.
 You wouldn’t just call up a contractor and say, “I’d like a house.
 How much will that cost, and how soon can you have it done?”
 Before you can start building, you need land, permits, financing, floor plans, and architectural drawings.

 Building a website is much the same.
-Before your web designer can write a single line of code, they need to know your goals and expectations for your website and have a detailed plan and sitemap in hand.
+Before your website developer can write a single line of code, they need to know your goals and expectations for your website and have a detailed plan and sitemap in hand.
 Unfortunately, too many businesses focus on the wrong things when planning a website.
-They get hung up on design elements or some cool feature that they want.
-That’s like picking out the curtains for your house before you even have a foundation.
+They get hung up on design elements or some cool

 Your website goals might be things like: